danfuzz/samizdat/doc/samizdat-0.md

 If the function returns a value, then the `valueFunction` is called with one argument, namely the value returned from the original function.
-If the function does not return a value, then the `voidFunction` (if any) is called with no arguments.
+If the function returns void, then the `voidFunction` (if any) is called with no arguments.

-The return value from this function is whatever was returned by the consequent function that was called.
-If no consequent was called, this returns no value.
+The return value from this function is whatever was returned by the consequent function that was called (including void).
+If no consequent was called, this returns void.

 <br><br>
 ### Primitive Library: General Low-Order Values